 Internships are structured, sometimes project-based, work experience opportunities lasting anywhere from weeks to months.
 Many happen over summer, but some are available at other times of the year.

 They are available across different job sectors, but they are particularly popular with large organisations.
 Many summer internships are targeted at students between their second and third years, but some are open more widely.

-We run the Student Internship Bureau (SIB), which advertises paid, project based internships around York that are exclusively for York students.
-Last year more than 100 students completed a SIB internship.
+We run York Internships, advertising paid, project based internships around York that are exclusively for York students.
+Last year more than 100 students completed one of these internships.

 You may occasionally see internships advertised as ‘placements,’ so read the description carefully to make sure it’s what you’re looking for.